qasemii/IMLE-Annotator/ner/README.md

-This section provides a BERT-base model for binary (selected/non-selected) token classification based on BeerAdvocate and eSNLI dataset.
+This section provides a BERT-base model for binary token classification based on BeerAdvocate and eSNLI dataset.
+We then use these models in our main architcture to rate token for other purposes.